 - Reliable: Marine energy is reliable and predictable, securing energy supply and complementing the renewable energy mix

-- Scalable: Marine energy offers integrated solutions for or greening and balancing electricity networks, increasing the value of infrastructures, sustaining operations, powering off-grid communities and fostering coastal protection
+- Scalable: Marine energy offers integrated solutions for greening and balancing electricity networks, increasing the value of infrastructures, sustaining operations, powering off-grid communities and fostering coastal protection

 - Invisible: Marine energy technologies have no visual impact on the land and shoreline